 The numbers, plain.

 Numbers benchmarked.
-Per-attendee + tier-ratio formulas pulled from real industry comps (FinCon, IRONMAN, niche conference $/attendee benchmarks, OrangeTheory + F45 franchise FDDs).
-Original council estimates were too high for a Year 1, 100-attendee event.
-See council/research-pass-2-economics.md for the full breakdown.
-Still recommend validating with 5 actual dive industry partnerships directors before pitching.
+Per-attendee + tier-ratio formulas pulled from real industry comps (FinCon, IRONMAN, niche conference data, OrangeTheory + F45 franchise FDDs).
+My first cut was way too high for a Year 1, 100-attendee event.
+Either way ... worth validating against 5 real dive-industry partnership directors before any sponsor pitch.

 Sponsor tiers · 2026 inaugural [BENCHMARKED]